 The H.248 MG may be required to enforce different ECN support behaviour, like transparent forwarding of ECN information in IP headers, or the active marking of ECN bits due to “local congestion information”, or the reading and collecting of ECN information for local H.248 statistics, etc.

+6.6 Possible interactions of ECN with other services

+See Appendix II concerning considerations between ECN and ETS interactions.